 Large blades are made lighter to reduce aerodynamic and gravity loads and materials costs.
 New intelligent turbines can collect and interpret real-time data.

-While wind power is a major source of renewable energy in the national grid.
-However, it’s not as cost-effective as solar PV for on-site generation.
+While wind power is a major source of renewable energy in the national grid, it’s not as cost-effective as solar PV for on-site generation.
 The purchase of offsite wind energy is the preference for large companies seeking a consistent source of cheap, renewable energy.

 Onsite wind power can be used to bolster solar PV installations in certain industrial applications.
 For example, 2 Western Australian mining companies have recently added wind turbines to their solar PV array.
 This enables operation on 100% renewable energy and avoidance of network outages.